 - The value of writing content that stands out to the audience

-- 6 steps on how to write a technical white paper
+- 6 steps on how to write a whitepaper

-But due to the length and complexity of whitepapers, they can be phenomenally difficult to plan and write effectively.
-In B2B marketing this is made even more difficult when considering the challenge of translating complicated, technical information into clear language that your customer can understand.
-That’s why we’ve pulled together these 6 simple steps, together with a downloadable whitepaper synopsis template to help you get started.
+But due to the length and complexity of whitepapers, they can be difficult to write effectively.
+In B2B marketing this is made even more difficult when considering the challenge of translating often complicated, technical information into clear language that your customer can easily engage with.
+That’s why we’ve pulled together these six simple steps, together with a downloadable whitepaper template to help you get started.

-How to write a technical whitepaper in 6 simple steps
+How to write a whitepaper in 6 simple steps